abdullahkhalids/stac/api_reference.md

 ```

 ```
-    Simulate the circuit using qiskit.
+    Simulate the circuit.

+    Uses stim's Tableau Simulator under the hood to do this.

     Parameters
     ----------